GModModGod/Menu-Mods/lua_reference/menumods.md

 ### menumods.include(filename)

 Includes an outside file.
+Works like the normal "include" function.

 Arguments:

 - string filename: The name of the .lua file to include.

 IMPORTANT: This function must be used in place of the "include" function when in the menu state due to a fatal Lua error in which the file is not found.
-This function also does not support local file paths, so replace any local file paths with the full Lua file path.
-Example: If you are including the .lua file "lua/autorun/stuff/test.lua" from another file, type `menumods.include("autorun/stuff/test.lua")` in the desired location.

 ### menumods.CreateLog(content, extension)